dvdmtw98/notes/notes-vault/information-security/risk-management/risk-analysis.md

 [[risk-register|Risk Register]]

 ### Quantitative Risk Analysis
-Method of evaluating risk that uses numerical measurements
+Method of evaluating risk that uses numerical measurements.
-Used for critical asset and risks that have high likelihood of occuring
+Used for critical asset and risks that have high likelihood of occurring.

 ![[risk-assessment-matrix.webp|500]]